RamonMengarda/bookcomet/README.md

 ## Project Overview

-This projext's goal was to develop a library system, consisting on regular books and Ebooks.
+This project's goal was to develop a library system, consisting on regular books and Ebooks.

 ### Backend
  SpringBoot